AI-and-the-Web-UOS/Search-Server/README.md

   - [📎 License](#-license)

 ## ❓ Why?
 To distribute the load of handeling user requests and doing the actual rankings of websites, we decided to split the search process in different application.
-On the one hand, there is the server that handles incoming requests and calculates the vectors.
-On the other hand, there is the application which has been implemented in this repo, which loads the existing website data from a MongoDB database and matches the entries in this database with the user query, to return optimal results.
+On the one hand, there is the front-end-server that handles incoming requests and calculates the vectors.
+On the other hand, there is the search-server which has been implemented in this repo, which loads the existing website data from a MongoDB database and matches the entries in this database with the user query, to return optimal results.
 Lastly there is the web crawler that updates the search index database.
 <br/>
 <p align="center">
 <img src="graphics/SearchEngine.png" alt="Structure of our search engine" align="middle" width="700" />